 In 2008, for example, the annual average interest rate for a 30-year mortgage was 6.02%.
 Financing $100,000 would have resulted in a monthly payment of $600.84, says Baldwin.
 At today's rates of 4.50%, the monthly payment on $100,000 is $506.69.

 2. Demand for mortgages will slow, especially in inventory-starved NYC

 Nationally, most mortgage activity in 2014 is expected to occur around new purchases rather than refi's, since most people who could refinance have done so already.

 That said, housing supply in New York City is so low that "we don't expect that the demand for mortgages will be as heavy as it was in 2012 and 2013," says Baldwin.
 "But you never know.
 If home values continue to rise, people may be more willing to sell."

 3. New underwriting standards will take effect Jan.
 10

 The Ability to Repay and Qualitfied Mortgage Standards (ATR/QM), which are part of the lending reforms of the Dodd-Frank Act, take effect on January 10th.
 The new underwriting standards (which provide lenders with certain legal protections) are intended to lower the risk of default.

-Many borrowers may not notice much difference in the lending process, but they may find they have fewer choices among lenders, says Gendels, as the cost of fulfilling increased compliance regulations could make it more difficult for smaller banks and lenders, including credit unions, to compete.
+Many borrowers may not notice much difference in the lending process, but they may find they have fewer choices among lenders, says Baldwin, as the cost of fulfilling increased compliance regulations could make it more difficult for smaller banks and lenders, including credit unions, to compe